theNewDynamic/oregonsadventurecoast.com/content/blog/heading-to-the-2023-charleston-crab-feed-follow-these-tips-trip-ideas.md

   for the most current and up-to-date details about businesses, events and adventures.

 ---
+**BACK IN CHARLETON IN 2023!**

 **Join us for the 38th Annual Charleston Crab Feed Fundraiser at the Oregon Institute of Marine Biology.**

 The [Annual Charleston Crab Feed](https://www.eventbrite.com/e/38th-annual-charleston-crab-feed-tickets-489128946847) will be back on Oregon's Adventure Coast: Coos Bay, North Bend, Charleston on Saturday, February 11, 2023 from 11am-3pm!
+The Crabfeed will be held at the Oregon Institute of Marine Biology, 63466 Boat Basin Road, Charleston, OR 97420 - across from the Charleston Marine Life Center in the Marina Complex.

 Now in its 38th year, [tickets for this heavenly feast](https://www.eventbrite.com/e/38th-annual-charleston-crab-feed-tickets-489128946847) are available now, and going fast!
 The crab feed is one of our favorite annual affairs, because it brings the community together.
 The event features